ksnt/Memo/online_lectures.md

 [CS231n Winter 2016](https://www.youtube.com/watch?v=g-PvXUjD6qg&list=PLlJy-eBtNFt6EuMxFYRiNRS07MCWN5UIA)

 ..... and so forth
-...... there are too many exciting course on the web!!!
+...... there are too many exciting courses on the web!!!

 ### Coursera